HyperviewHQ/hyperview_docs/documentation/assettracker/topics/how-assettracker-works.rst

    :width: 1004px
    :alt: AssetTracker deployment diagram 3

 Master modules are powered by an AssetTracker gateway.
-Gateways depending on the model, are powered by a POE power source or by connecting them directly to a RackPDU.
+Gateways depending on the model, are powered by a POE power source or a rack PDU.

 Master Modules are 6 RUs long and can be expanded using extension modules.
 Each master module has a unique Master Module ID that is associated with a rack.
 Master modules connect to a gateway and gateways are configured to communicate with a dedicated Data Collector which in turn communicates with Hyperview.